HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Reality: While purchase history matters, Amazon’s content-based filtering can make relevant recommendations even for first-time visitors by analysing the attributes of products they’re currently viewing.

-To implement content-based filtering in your business:
+To build content-based filtering in your business:

 1. Create detailed product attributes – Invest in comprehensive product data including specifications, materials, use cases, and style